17 Bottle Jacks Made in USA (Automotive and Industrial)

 For more on tools to fix dents in cars read the full article.

-4. Use Jack Stands
+Step 4: Use Jack Stands

-Once you have lifted your vehicle, put the jack stand to support the weight of your car and follow the owner’s manual for details.
+Once you have lifted your vehicle, place the jack stand to support its weight and follow the owner’s manual for details.
+Never support the vehicle’s weight with a bottle jack alone.

-Bottle Jack vs. Screw & Journal Jack (In a Nutshell)
+Bottle Jack vs. Screw & Journal Jack

 1. Open the release valve and remove the filler plug.